FabLabUChile/fabuchile-face-shield/README.md

 ![asd2](/images/curaset.png "Part deployment on Cura")

-We used some Ender 3 and Ender 5 to make the prototype and Cura as slicer, no special settings:
+We used some Ender 3 and Ender 5 3D printers to make the prototype and Cura as slicer, no special settings:

 - Material: PLA
 - Extruder Temp: 200°C